Connecting urban life to the daily schedule of nature, these brilliantly colored flowers bloom at high tide and close at low tide.

 Hudson River Piers 26 and 25, New York, NY

 Marine vinyl, steel, polycarbonate plastic, foam

-Nature does not stop in the city.
-The Hudson River, brushing against the concrete and glass of the urban fabric, rises up and down twice a day with the eternal clock of the tides.
-This tidal activity connects us to the ocean, to the moon and to a daily schedule that is nature’s own.
+These tide flowers remind us that nature does not stop in the city.
+The Hudson River, which brushes against urban concrete and glass, rises and lowers four feet twice a day with the eternal clock of the tides.
+This tidal activity connects city-dwellers to the ocean, to the moon, and to a daily schedule that is nature’s own.